 Certain expenses incurred in the administration of the Plan and expenses incurred in connection with the sale, investment and reinvestment of Plan assets are paid by the Plan.
-Participants are required to pay a quarterly \$18.75 administrative fee.
-Beginning in 2010, fees charged by the Plan's investment advisor are paid by participants on a pro-rata formula based on account balance as a proportion of total plan assets.
-Such fees totaled \$70,000.
-Prior to 2010, such investment advisory fees were paid by the Company.
+Participants are required to pay a quarterly administrative fee, which was approximately \$19 per quarter.
+Fees charged by the Plan's investment advisor are paid by participants on a pro-rata formula based on account balance as a proportion of total plan assets.
+Such fees totaled \$70,000 in 2011 and 2010, respectively.
 Expenses incurred for attorney and audit fees related to the administration of the Plan are paid by the Company.